 Each state has its own history, cultures and politics, and state governors have long played an important role in each state's historical record.
 Today, state governors continue that tradition by shaping local politics and making the government work for the people.

-For more information about state governors, local politics and other related topics, follow the links on the next page.
+For more information about state governors, local politics and other related topics, follow the links below.